michaelkoss/stackedits/agile-estimation-planning/PITCHME.md

 	- time spent estimating does not generate more accuracy
 	- software is ambiguous
 	- we know the least about a project/feature at the start
-- humans are much better at relative estimation
-	- comparing is much quicker and more accurate than deconstructing

-> "It is better to be **roughly right** than **precisely wrong**."
-	> *- John Maynard Keynes*

 ### Relative Estimation Game